zdellaert/ZD_Putnam_Lab_Notebook/_posts/2022-10-26-ENCORE-RNA-DNA-Extractions-2022-10-26.md

 ## Next steps

 - No longer want to elute with 55ºC heated water.
 Just in case this is causing any degredation.

+- Kristina will try an extraction of 2 porites samples tomorrow as a test.